 Applicants with this classification are not registered residents of the United States.
 Deferred Action Childhood Arrival (DACA) and/or undocumented applicants are welcome and encouraged to apply.
 Under the Education of the Deaf Act, both DACA and undocumented applicants are classified under international status.

 International applicants must be at least a current high school student.
 They should apply as freshmen, even if they are high school or A-Level graduates, or hold an International Baccalaureate Diploma.

 International applicants who are seeking college credit and transferring from another university should apply as a transfer student.
 This also applies to international applicants enrolled as degree-seeking students at another university in the United States, but with the added requirement that they submit an F-1 Transfer Request form.

 International applicants who possess degrees from colleges or universities other than Gallaudet--and have never previously attended Gallaudet but want to get an additional degree at Gallaudet--should follow procedures in the Applicants Seeking a 2nd Degree section.

-International hearing applicants may apply as non-degree students through the ISSP; however, they cannot be admitted into Gallaudet's undergraduate programs as degree-seeking students.
+International hearing applicants may apply as non-degree or degree-seeking students through the ISSP.

 For more information, please visit: International hearing applicants